untoldwind/KontrolSystem2/docs/reference/ksp/ui.md

 Name | Type | Description
 --- | --- | ---
-Align | ksp::up::AlignConstants | Alignment of the element in off direction (horizontal for vertical container and vice versa)
+Align | ksp::ui::AlignConstants | Alignment of the element in off direction (horizontal for vertical container and vice versa)

 ## Functions